ikang10/ikang10/README.md

 <h1>Hi, I'm Isaac Kang! </h1>
-<h3>I'm a self taught programmer skilled in Java and Javascript.
-Fascinated with how programming languages works, I decided to learn as much as I can to know what
+<h3>Fascinated with how programming languages worked, I knew I was hooked into the world of software development.
+My path to being self-taught has challenged me to
-programming is.
-Dedicated to learn and solve programs.
-Currently learning data strucutre and algorithms. </h3>
+learn and improve my skills in creating high-quality software.
+Dedicated and passionate to learn and solve problems.
+With my experience, I am seeking to a position to expand my growth.</h3>

 <h2>👨‍💻 Java Projects:</h2>